Ireland's increasing role

 “It shows that they think an EU badge is an important thing to have,” he said.

 An increase in litigation post-Brexit would require more High Court judges, he pointed out.

 However, many top-quality barristers and solicitors had applied for the bench in recent years, he continued, and would cope well with an expected increase in the amount of international litigation.

 This expertise would be coupled with better procedures, and much greater use of online filings and remote hearings, he said.

 Dublin would have competition from France, he pointed out, since the Paris commercial court is now prepared to hear cases in English, while the Dutch courts are also interested in providing litigation services in a common-law mode.

 While other countries may sell themselves as a law venue of choice, Ireland has innate advantages, as an English-speaking common-law jurisdiction, he said.

 “It is very much the view of the Irish judiciary that we would welcome an increase in the amount of international litigation coming through the Irish courts, and we are strongly of the view that we’ll be able to handle that litigation very well,” he concluded.

-Speaker Jonathan Newman SC told the webinar that Brexit has had a centripetal effect, in that UK lawyers are now more outward-looking and will suggest that their clients consider Dublin as a forum for law.
+Speaker Jonathan Newman SC told the webinar that Brexit had a centripetal effect, in that UK lawyers were now more outward-looking and would suggest that their clients consider Dublin as a forum for law.